tlverse/tlverse-handbook/02-roadmap.Rmd

 of size $n$ and compute a 95% confidence interval for each sample, then approximately 95 of the 100 confidence intervals would contain the estimand,
 $\Psi(P_0)$.
-More practically, this means that there is a 95% probability (or 95% confidence) that the confidence interval procedure will contain the true estimand.
-However, any single estimated confidence interval either will contain the true estimand or will not.
+More practically, this means that there is a 95% probability that the confidence interval procedure generates intervals containing the true estimand value (or 95% confidence of "covering" the true value).
+That is, any single estimated confidence interval either will contain the true estimand or will not (also called "coverage").

 ## Summary of the Roadmap {#roadmap-summary}